 Albertson Design led Zynga.org’s complete brand overhaul, the centerpiece being a comprehensive new website.
 The website humbly touts the nonprofit’s accomplishments and tactfully asserts its independence from it’s for-profit gaming company parent, Zynga.

-In addition to developing the website’s content strategy and design, we concepted illustrations and directed three short videos.
+In addition to developing new brand messaging and design, we directed three short videos.
 In addition, we refreshed Zynga.org’s logo and provided new brand materials, including messaging architecture and social media presence.

 In addition to the program guide for TED 2013, Albertson Design also created the nonprofit’s first-ever annual report.
 This book summarized the entire TED organization and was distributed at the conference.